dolphindb/Tutorials_EN/python_api.md

 ### 2 Import data to DolphinDB server

-There are 3 types of DolphinDB databases based on where they are saved: in DFS (Distributed File System), in local file system and in memory.
+There are 3 types of DolphinDB databases: in-memory database, local file system database and DFS (Distributed File System) database.
+DFS automatically manages data storage and replicas.
 DolphinDB is a distributed database system and achieves optimal performance in DFS mode.
-DFS also automatically manages data storage and duplication.
 Therefore, we highly recommend to use DFS mode.
-Please refer to the tutorial multi_machine_cluster_deploy for details.
-For users to get started quickly, we also use databases in the local file system in the examples in this tutorial.
-All DFS database paths start with "dfs://".
+Please refer to the tutorial [multi_machine_cluster_deploy](https://github.com/dolphindb/Tutorials_EN/blob/master/multi_machine_cluster_deploy.md) for details.
+For simplicity, we also use databases in the local file system in some examples.

 #### 2.1 Import data as an in-memory table

-To import text files into DolphinDB as an in-memory table, use session method **loadText**.
+To import text files into DolphinDB as an in-memory table, use session method `loadText`.
 It returns a DolphinDB table object in Python, which corresponds to an in-memory table on the DolphinDB server.
-The DolphinDB table object in Python has a method **toDF** to convert it to a pandas DataFrame.
+The DolphinDB table object in Python has a method `toDF` to convert it to a pandas DataFrame.

-Please note that to use method **loadText** to load a text file as an in-memory table, data size must be smaller than available memory.
+Please note that to use method `loadText` to load a text file as an in-memory table, table size must be smaller than available memory.

 ```
 WORK_DIR = "C:/DolphinDB/Data"